omorante/shinyepico/README.md

 run_shinyepico()
 ```

-You can assign the number of cores or the upload memory limit with the
+You can assign the number of cores or change the upload memory limit
-arguments of that function.
-The parallelization of this application does
+with the arguments of that function.
+The parallelization of this
-not have a great impact on the RAM memory consumption.
+application does not have a great impact on the RAM memory consumption
+and it is recommended even in low-end computers.